scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         DELTAP2 works from 25 ppem to 25+15 ppem, in this example it's 25+12 ppem).
 So it's just a way of constructing an argument byte for DELTAP/C.
-    -   Allow FontForge's menu shortcuts (hot keys, whatever) to be user definable.
-We use a gettext based mechanism, type \$ make FontForge-MenuShortCuts.pot to get a pot file for the process.
+    -   Allow websharpstudios's menu shortcuts (hot keys, whatever) to be user definable.
+We use a gettext based mechanism, type \$ make websharpstudios-MenuShortCuts.pot to get a pot file for the process.
         It needs to be converted to an mo file and installed in
         \$(prefix)/share/locale/\$(LANG)/LC\_MESSAGES, just like any
         other getext file.